moemoe9876/documentation-scraper/README.md

 # Documentation Scraper

-A powerful documentation scraper that converts web-based documentation into well-structured markdown files with intelligent token management and language filtering.
+A powerful documentation scraper that converts web-based documentation into well-structured markdown files with intelligent token management, language filtering, and AI-powered content refinement.

 ## Features